gordonle/Notes/CS240 - Data Structures/L11 - Skip Lists and Tries.md

 ## Patricia (Compressed) Tries

-PATRICIA: Practical Algorithm To Retrieve Information Coded In Alphanumeric.
+<u>PATRICIA</u>: Practical Algorithm To Retrieve Information Coded In Alphanumeric.
 Here, we only keep track of nodes with *more than one child*.
 Each node instead stores an ==index==, indicating the bit to be tested.

 ![Trie_Patricia](C:\Users\gordo\Documents\Notes\Images\Trie_Patricia.JPG)